 Two new transit centers are anticipated in late 2025 and early 2026 to enhance connectivity in Pasco's rapidly growing eastern and western areas.
 To meet the demand of this growth, land was purchased at 1115 W Clark St. This transit center will tentatively include a customer service component with bilingual staff to make it more accessible to everyone.
 Additionally, BFT seeks to use this initiative as an educational tool to raise awareness of available services, especially since approximately a quarter of ridership has Limited English Proficiency.
 Staff plan to increase community outreach and establish a stronger presence downtown and in the expanding East Pasco areas.
 The design phase for Downtown Pasco Transit Center is expected to be completed in Summer 2024 and construction is currently delayed due to budget concerns.
 During the remainder of 2024, efforts will be spent on reevaluating the Downtown Pasco Project and looking into other alternatives if budget concerns make the current planned site infeasible.
+There are ongoing efforts to assess if Downtown Pasco funds can be reallocated to help fund a revitalization of the existing 22nd Ave Transit Center.
 Land purchase for the West Pasco Transit Center is also on hold, but BFT plans to acquire land by the end of 2024.
 Future transfer points will include Southridge, Benton City, and Prosser.
 The overall project timeline is expected to stabilize as planned buildings and transit centers become operational by the end of the 2024-2030 TDP period, despite the downturn in construction.